 Because hygienists are licensed at the state level, the requirements for the number and type of CE classes vary from state to state.
 The American Dental Hygienist Association maintains an up-to-date list of state requirements on their site.
 However, the association warns that hygienists should also check with state licensing boards for the most current information.

 This is especially important now because many states have changed their guidelines for hygienist CE in response to the COVID-19 pandemic.
 Some states are requiring less CE while others are allowing for more units to be completed through online courses and webinars.
 Check your state’s guidelines to see what the current requirements are.
-Some states have very few limits on topics or formats, others have a breakdown of which courses are required for renewing a license.
+Some states have very few limits on topics or formats while others have a breakdown of which courses are required for renewing a license.

 As a hygienist, you probably receive many advertisements for CE through social media, email, and even traditional mail.
 The ADHA has a selection of online courses that are free for members and low-cost for non-members.
 Your state professional association will also offer CE.
+Most practices offer CE for their teams at certain times during the year as well.

-Most practices also offer CE for their teams at certain times during the year.
 Whenever you take a CE course, document it.
 Keep your continuing education documentation somewhere safe and easily accessible, and always keep hard copies of any completion and credit certificates.

 If your practice owner isn’t offering CE or isn’t offering options that you find useful, talk to them!
-Often practice owners are short on ideas for CE so if there’s a new product or service that you think could benefit the practice, ask about taking a CE course to learn more about it.
+Often practice owners are short on ideas for CE, so if there’s a new product or service that you think could benefit the practice, ask about taking a CE course to learn more about it.

 Finally, plan your CE out ahead of time.
 Think about your career.
 What parts of your day are the most rewarding?
 How can you get continuing education that will let you specialize in those ways of helping patients?
 Where are you the least confident?
 What courses can help you build the skills and confidence you need to really help patients improve their total health and well-being?